 Almost any big junk or debris that won’t fit in your Big Blue can be collected as part of the City's monthly bulk waste program.
 Bulk waste collection is included as part of your regular trash and recycling services.

 When is my bulky waste pick-up day?

-Your bulk waste pick-up day is on the same week and day each month (i.e. first Monday, second Tuesday, third Friday, etc.).
+Your bulky waste pick-up day is generally around the same week and day each month (i.e. first Monday, second Tuesday, third Friday, etc.).
 However, the exact date may differ since we do not start bulky service until the first full week of the month, starting on a Monday.
 It's best to always check our pick-up calendar or look at your most recent OKC Utilities bill confirm your collection date.

 What about holidays?